reece-lance/eportfolio/Research_Methods_and_Professional_Practice/README.md

 #### Overview

-This section includes the two summative assignments completed for this module — a written literature review and a research proposal presentation.
+This section includes the two assignments completed for this module — a written literature review and a research proposal presentation.
 These artefacts demonstrate my ability to critically engage with academic sources, develop a structured research question, and propose a clear methodology for a future MSc-level research project.
 Both assessments relate to the topic of data visualisation in the UK highway maintenance sector.

 ---

-#### Literature Review (30% of module mark)
+#### Literature Review

 **Title**: *Visualising Infrastructure Performance: A Review of Data Visualisation Techniques in UK Highway Management*
 This literature review aimed to provide a structured critical evaluation of current methods, challenges, and tools used to visualise performance data in the UK's road maintenance sector.
 It explored academic and industry literature covering operational dashboards, predictive analytics, GIS mapping, and accessibility of data for stakeholders.
 Particular focus was placed on my own practical experiences as a Performance Analyst at Marlborough Highways.